 We will also ensure that any future systems we purchase adhere to web accessibility guidelines.

 This statement was prepared on 2 February 2021.
-It was last updated on 2 February 2021.
+It is reviewed annually and was last updated on 14 November 2023.